hristoast/ncgd-tes3mp/README.md

 Each attribute modifier is fully configurable.
 Look for the `modifiers` key in the config file and edit to suit your needs.
 The defaults 100% mirror the original NCGD.

+* Skill Attributes

+An array of strings.
+Indicates which attributes are affected by a particular skill's increase.
+Default: what's in mwscript NCGD

 * `deathDecay.enabled`

 Boolean.
 Enables a period of accelerated decay after death.
 Default: `true`